Lumintop BLF GT90 flashlight review

 Instead of the 6V LEDs like the XHP50/70, Lumintop decided to use a Luminus SBT90-2 LED instead, which is a 3V LED.
 The LED is well centered inside the smooth reflector.
 The reflector looks identical to the one in the BLF GT.
-Exactly the same from what I can see.
+The same from what I can see.
 I’m curious if the light could produce a higher beam intensity if the reflector would have been optimized for this particular LED.

 The SBT90.2 is a domeless LED which gives it an edge in terms of throw.
 LEDs with a flat surface have a more intense beam.
 Back in the day, all LEDs were equipped with a silicone dome.
 Until somebody found out that a flashlight without the dome could actually throw much farther.
 But that is history.
 These days, almost all long-range flashlights have domeless LEDs in them.
 Meaning: LED with a flat silicone surface and without a silicone dome.

 When comparing the tint of the beam with other lights, it’s a little more on the rosier side (a little more towards purple than towards green).